 5. International Students at Willamette -- Advising Resource

 - Advising international students -- faculty advisor information

 There are a variety of visa types among the international students, but they all have some basic academic requirements.
-This information should be helpful to academic advisors, especially in the CLA (graduate information is included).
+This information should be helpful to academic advisors, especially in the CAS (graduate information is included).

 - Hiring international students -- campus employer information